PSG in Sergio Ramos blunder as quotes published before official signing announced

 "This number four, I appreciate it a lot out of superstition, because I had it from the start of my career, and then it accompanied me throughout my life, continued me, brought good luck, and a lot of victories," Ramos said in the article.

-"Now number four is part of me as a person and as a professional.
+"Now numbert 4 is part of me as a person and as a professional.
 For me, it's a privilege to be able to wear this number in such a great team, Paris Saint-Germain.
 So it will necessarily be very special to be able to wear my number here in Paris."

 How will Ramos fit in at PSG?